 No commercial releases on Sonobeat Records

 It's 1970, and Austin, Texas, supergroup Lavender Hill Express, who has recorded three singles for Sonobeat, breaks up.
 Guitarist Leonard Arnold, a Lavender Hill Express' founding member, forms Phoenix with Austin musicians Rodney Garrison and Tom Harmon.
-Coming into 1971, Phoenix already has an established reputation throughout Central Texas as a solid rock trio.
+Coming into 1971, Phoenix already has an established reputation throughout Central Texas as a solid rock trio and is booked into all of Austin's most popular night clubs.
 Beginning February 4, 1971, Sonobeat producer Bill Josey Sr. records a demo of two of the unit's original songs, Changes and I Found Love.
 Although the location of the sessions isn't documented in the Sonobeat archives, we're pretty sure Phoenix is recorded at Sonobeat's Western Hills Drive studio in northwest Austin, which is just large enough to comfortably accommodate a small combo.

 Although Bill typically keeps recording session notes, those for Phoenix don't shed any light on the group itself, although Bill's notes do show how he mixes the band's songs from the 4-track session master to the 2-track stereo demo.
 The Sonobeat archives provide no indication why Sonobeat never releases the Phoenix songs as a 45 RPM single.